itsksaurabh/Blockchain-Cryptocurrency-Node/README.md

 # Node-Blockchain-CryptoCurrency

-A powerful and secure Blockchain Network with CryptoCurrency.
+A powerful and secure decentralized Blockchain Network with CryptoCurrency.

 - References : <a href="https://bitcoin.org/bitcoin.pdf">Bitcoin White Paper - Bitcoin: A Peer-to-Peer Electronic Cash System By Satoshi Nakamoto</a>